Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Control graphic draw order/README.md

 ## Use case

-Allows you to customize a graphic by assigning a unique symbol.
-For example, you may wish to bring a certain graphic to front.
+Allows you to change the order of overlapping graphics in the map.
+For example, you may wish to bring a certain graphic to front so that it is not obscured by the other graphics.

 ## How to use the sample